bmunnabe/SOLID/README.md

 SOLID PRINCIPLE

 S - SINGLE RESPOSIBILITY

-O - OPEN/CLOSE, OPEN FOR EXTENSION CLOSE FOR MODIFICATION L - LISKOV ( EVERY SUB CLASS OF SUPER CLASS SOULD BEHAVE SAME WHEN IT METHOD CALL/SHOULD NOT BREAK, if S is a subtype of T, then objects of type T may be replaced with objects of type S )
+O - OPEN/CLOSE, OPEN FOR EXTENSION CLOSE FOR MODIFICATION

+L - LISKOV ( EVERY SUB CLASS OF SUPER CLASS SOULD BEHAVE SAME WHEN IT METHOD CALL/SHOULD NOT BREAK) if S is a subtype of T, then objects of type T may be replaced with objects of type S )

 I - INTERFACE SEGREGATION ( A client should never be forced to implement or depend on an interface/method that it doesn't use )

 D - DEPENDENCY INVERSION